Selected Wednesday Evenings. Free. Open to Everyone.

 As an offshoot of the public programme, Bloc Projects is also facilitating regular one to one discussion and portfolio feedback sessions between visiting artists, academics, designers and local creatives.

 Please note: The Public Programme is subject to change, please check back for updates on forthcoming workshops, events and registration information for announced visiting artist feedback sessions.

-Bloc Projects is proud to maintain a public programme that is free for everyone.
-However, visitors are encouraged to consider bringing along an item to donate to the local Foodbank.
-For the Spring/Summer season of our public programme we will proudly be collecting basic toiletries and food (packets, tinned or dried) for The S2 Foodbank.
+Throughout 2018, we will be collecting basic toiletries and food (packets, tinned or dried) for The S2 Foodbank in our foyer.
 For a full list of suggested/much needed items please see: http://s2foodbank.org.uk/#help

 Salon 18 forms part of Making Ways, a new programme supported by Sheffield Culture Consortium through Arts Council England to showcase, celebrate and develop the exceptional contemporary visual art produced in the city.

 There are limited travel support stipends available to individuals based in Yorkshire, who would like to attend an event in the ‘Salon’ programme but are affected by financial difficulties.
 Get in touch confidentially using the email below to request support.